eddmann/eddmann.github.io/_posts/2024/2024-01-15-solving-the-advent-of-code-2023-calendar-in-kotlin-and-swift.md

 #### Day 9

 As explained before, Kotlin has a very rich standard library and provides the ability to generate an _infinite_ sequence.
-Along with this it includes functions (i.e `zipWithNext` and `takeIf`) which feel like they have been added just for Advent of Code?!
+Along with this, it includes functions (i.e `zipWithNext` and `takeIf`) which feel like they have been added just for Advent of Code?!
 This day's Kotlin solution was by-far my favourite solution for the entire calendar.

 #### Day 10